 Research in the Department is organised around three research groups which include two well established research centres:

 This group includes research on European foreign and security policy, the role of the EU as an international actor, European integration theories, European equality policies and social policy, regionalism studies, area studies, environmental policy and opposition to the EU.

 Centre for Research on the European Matrix (CRonEM)

 CRonEM operates within the European Politics research group.
 It was originally established in the early 2000s thanks to University funding to support cross-disciplinary work.
 Re-launched in 2012, CRonEM is now the focal point for the development of a critical approach to European Studies that moves beyond disciplinary silos.

 Researches in the Government and Opposition group specialise in electoral behaviour, party politics and party patronage, campaigns and elections, and citizens’ impressions of parties and their leaders.
 They also research social movements, opposition and resistance, populism and radicalisation, and social media.
 Their research is grounded in cutting edge theoretical and methodological debates in social/political theory, gender theories and public opinion analysis.

 Security and Conflict

-The group comprises staff who focus on cross-cutting issues in Security Studies and Conflict and Peace Studies, including security and defence policy, political violence, insurgency, counterinsurgency and the politics of international interventions, surrounding humanitarianism and post-conflict reconstruction and peacebuilding.
+The group comprises staff who focus on cross-cutting issues in Security Studies, including humanitarianism, post-conflict reconstruction and peace-building, foreign and defence policy, technological change and intervention, normative theory and intervention and non-state armed groups.